The Ring Road - 10 day Self Drive Tour

 You have the opportunity to take a whale watching tour from Husavik in the morning before you drive to Godafoss Waterfall and from there to the town of Akureyri.
 It is good to spend a few hours exploring Akureyri, the capital of the North and its surrounding area.
 From Akureyri your route will take you west to the horse-breeding valley of the Skagafjordur fjord.

-Your accommodation for the night will be arranged in the Skagafjordur fjord area.
+We recommend accommodation for the night be arranged in the Skagafjordur fjord area.

 Optional: Whale watching from Husavik (Apr - Oct)

 West Iceland to Reykjavik

 Today your route will take you south through Borgarfjordur where there are a lot of places worth visiting including the beautiful Hraunfossar and Barnafoss waterfalls and Iceland´s largest natural hot spring, Deildartunguhver.
 Next your tour will take you on the road around Hvalfjordur fjord to Reykjavik.
 Hvalfjordur (Whale Fjord) is a long fjord, a very peaceful and beautiful place in nature.